Narimm/OpenVPMS/src/doc/readme.txt

   > mysql -u admin -p < createdb.sql
   > mysql -u admin -p openvpms < db.sql

+  NOTES:
-  NOTE: replace 'admin' with a user that has administrator privileges in MySQL.
+  * replace 'admin' with a user that has administrator privileges in MySQL.
+  * the createdb.sql script creates an 'openvpms' user that only has privileges to connect from localhost.
+    If the MySQL database is a different host to that running Tomcat, change the createdb.sql script to uncomment:

+    # GRANT ALL PRIVILEGES ON openvpms.* TO 'openvpms'@'%'
+    #     IDENTIFIED BY 'openvpms' WITH GRANT OPTION;

+    To improve security, the '%' can be limited to the host that Tomcat will connect from.

   Next, run the 'dataload' script.
 This provides two options, 'base' and 'setup'.
 The former loads a base database setup in preparation for data